Use these tips to grill the perfect steak every time—it’s easier than you think!

-One of my very favorite things about summer time is grilling dinner and eating it outside in the yard.
+One of the best things about summer time is grilling dinner and eating it outside in the yard.
 I just love it.
 And my very favorite meal to eat off the grill is a big, juicy steak.
-Lucky for me The Maestro is a master griller and makes a perfect steak every single time (which is at least weekly!).

 How to Grill a Perfect Steak Every Time!